 So, a guinea pig ramp is a guinea pig ramp, right?
 I mean, how much can really change from one ramp to another?
-Well the reality is, your not wrong 🙂 These things are pretty uniform in terms of their make up.
+Well, the reality is, you not wrong 🙂 These things are pretty uniform in terms of their makeup.
 BUT there are a few things you will want to keep in mind when you buy a guinea pig ramp.

 These guys have made a pretty darn good ramp.
 Don’t believe me, check out what other people are saying right here.